How To Install RPM Packages on Ubuntu 22.04

 Steps To Install RPM Packages on Ubuntu 22.04

-To complete this guide, you must log in to your server as a non-root user with sudo privileges.
-To do this, you can follow our guide the Initial Server Setup with Ubuntu 22.04.
+To complete this guide for installing RPM packages with Alien on Ubuntu, you must log in to your server as a non-root user with sudo privileges.
+To do this, you can follow our guide on the Initial Server Setup with Ubuntu 22.04.

 First, update your local package index with the following command: